cdlhub/Deployment/doc/openSUSE.md

 sudo usermod -G docker -a <YOUR_USERNAME>
 (Logout and back in)
 ```
-Once the above has been run, make sure to logout of the current session so the group permission change is applied to your user account.
+Once executed, make sure to logout and back in again.
+This is to ensure the `docker` group permission change has been applied to `YOUR_USERNAME`.